 Risk Management: An Essential Element of any Profit-Making Venture

 For most of us the decision to rent out a property we own and (sometimes) love to perfect strangers is not made lightly.
 It is also not usually made because we want to provide charity or a community service.
-Ninety-nine times out of a hundred, someone who puts a property up for rent is doing so because they want (or need) to make money out of it.
+Ninety-nine times out of a hundred, someone who owns a rental property is doing so because they want (or need) to make money out of it.
 And with that in mind, landlords who see their rental venture as a business (complete with management and marketing plans and strategies in place to ensure maximum profitability from that business), give themselves the greatest shot at success.

 For most businesses, managing risk is integral to ongoing survival, and having a sound risk management plan (either formal or informal) can be the difference between staying afloat during a recession or closing the doors.
 The Risk Management Matrix so commonly taught in most business courses basically urges one to identify all possible risks, threats and negative impacts your business might face in the future, and then to rate them based upon:

 - how likely that risk or threat is to eventuate, and

 - how devastating the consequences of that risk occurring would be to your business.